 When migrating from or to SFMC, you need to conduct IP warming wherein you send a portion of your regular emails and gradually ramp the volume over the course of a few weeks to avoid ISP from suspecting your new IP address to be spamming.
 You can read about it further in our infographic titled “Smart IP warming.”

 Emails are only effective if they land in the inbox of the intended.
-Checking and maintaining the email deliverability and your sender reputation is an ongoing process, and the tips mentioned above might be able to assist you greatly if you are an SFMC user.
+Checking and maintaining the email deliverability and your sender reputation is an ongoing process, and the tips mentioned above might be able to assist you greatly if you are SFMC as your email delivery service partner.
 If we missed out on any best practices that improve email deliverability in SFMC, be sure to mention it in the comments below.